joshewilliams/autokol/README.md

 # autokol
-Automation of KOL using the libkol library
+Automation of KoL using KoLMafia

+## Installation

+I don't know how to SVN good, so just cd into $KOLMAFIA_DIR/scripts/ and run `git clone https://github.com/joshewilliams/autokol`